By Jeffrey the Barak

 Now that very powerful hub-mounted motors can squeeze inside a tiny wheel, these scooters might just represent the most fun you can have on two wheels.
 Some are so powerful that any gradient can be ignored.
 With the wired-in restrictions bypassed, some of these incredible machines will take you to bone-smashing speeds so high, that I am actually afraid to type what they are, lest I start shaking in fear.

-The prices of the best ones are high, much higher than the entry-level gas-powered motor scooters that you can buy anywhere, but that is a silly comparison because the usage here is radically different.
+The prices of the best ones are high, much higher than the entry-level gas-powered motor scooters that you can buy anywhere, and higher than some new all-electric sit-on motor scooters that can go 40 or 50 MPH in traffic!
+However that is an irrelevant comparison because the usage here is radically different.
 As with anything made in China, there are also knock-off clones of many of the best designs, for less money, but with certain risks.

 Picking one company that represents this amazing category of scooter, lets look at Mini-Motors USA.
 Various models have different capabilities, different tires and come in at different price points, but I encourage the reader to look on YouTube for Dualtron Thunder, Dualtron 3, and Dualtron Spider.
 All have motors in each wheel and long suspension travel.
 Another well-reviewed choice to look at is Falcon PEV’s Zero 10X. if you are reading this considerably later than April 2019, then you should find newer ones to look at.
 YouTube is the place.